 - What will my care plan include?

 - Is there continuity whilst in treatment, of who I deal with, each day?

 Life Inside The Clinic

 What's the daily routine, inside a rehab, during treatment?

-- Can I arrange a visit to the clinic, to look around, without obligation, before committing?
+- How do I arrange to see inside the clinic, before admitting?

-- When do you expect me to start taking part in the therapy process?
+- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?

 Addiction Treatment & Covid-19

 Step 3 - Managing The Budget For Treatment

 Decide firstly, are you going down the public or private route?